corner corner Learning to Bow: Inside the Heart of Japan

 I will PM Franciek for an address and get the book on its way again soon.
 Thanks for sharing, everyone - especially Centenaro for your help in getting the ring back on track!! :-)

-Journal Entry 11 by LeishaCamden at to the next participant in sent by mail, A Bookray -- Controlled Releases on Monday, January 07, 2008
+Journal Entry 11 by LeishaCamden at To the next participant in Bookring/Bookray, -- By post or by hand/ in person -- Canada on Monday, January 7, 2008

 I've got it!!! thanks Kristin!